-Table 3.5 shows the shift in growth for each of the Build Alternatives while Table 3.6, page 3-22, illustrates the new growth anticipated for each of the Build Alternatives.
-In total, I-73 is expected to spur approximately 887 acres (Alternative 1), 1,069 acres (Alternative 2) and 919 acres (Alternative 3) of new growth, depending upon the Build Alternative, (refer to Table 3.6, page 3-22).
-Table 3.7, page 3-25, shows the total growth to be expected in the three-county area by combining the No-build Alternative with new growth from each Build Alternative.
+Table 3.5 shows the shift in growth for the Preferred Alternative while Table 3.6 (refer to page 3-22), illustrates the new growth anticipated for the Preferred Alternative.
+In total, the Preferred Alternative is expected to spur approximately 1,069 acres of new growth, (refer to Table 3.6, page 3-22).
+Table 3.7 (refer to page 3-23), shows the total growth to be expected in the three-county area by combining the No-build Alternative with new growth from the Preferred Alternative.
 In each case, the growth resulting from I-73 is exceeded by the loss of population anticipated in Marlboro County.
 However, in all instances growth is expected to occur that would result in a positive impact upon the counties.
-Depending upon the Build Alternative, the impact of I-73 is approximately 104 percent (Alternative 1), 125 percent (Alternative 2) and 107 percent (Alternative 3) improvement above the No-build Alternative.
+The impact of the Preferred Alternative is approximately a 125 percent improvement above the No-build Alternative.
 In the case of Marlboro County, the positive impact will constitute a smaller overall loss, as growth created by I-73 improves the area's suitability for development.